THE LIVE MIDDLE SCHOOL ELA EXPERIENCE IS HERE!

 Ready to have your best year of teaching middle school ELA?

-• Book Clubs in a Box Workshop, Resources, Workbook, and all recordings. ($97 value)
+- Book Clubs in a Box Workshop Resources, Workbook, and all recordings (live Tuesday, June 11 @2:00pm ET) $97 value

-• Loving Literary Analysis + Leveraging Conferences Workshop, Resources, Workbook, and all recordings. ($97 value)
+- Loving Literary Analysis + Leveraging Conferences Workshop, Resources, Workbook, and all recordings (live Wednesday, June 12 @11:00am ET) $97 value

-• The Navigating Narratives Workshop, Resources, Workbook, and all recordings. ($97 value)
+- The Navigating Narratives Workshop, Resources, Workbook, and all recordings (live Wednesday, June 12 @2:00pm ET) $97 value